Scaling to multiple servers

 Users and groups

-Deephaven requires three unix users and five unix groups that are created at install time by the installer.
+Deephaven requires three Unix users and five Unix groups that are created at install time by the installer.
 See Appendix B: Users and Groups in the installation guide for details.

 Administrative server